-The bill received a 73-25 vote and is currently being reviewed in the House where it is expected to be approved.
+The bill received a 73-25 vote in June and was recently passed by the U.S. House of Representatives with a bipartisan vote of 310-107 on July 22, 2020.
 This bill would be the most significant and impactful piece of legislation for the conservation movement in the past 50 years.

 Approximately $2.8 billion per year will be set aside for conservation, restoration, maintenance of parks, and expanding public outdoor recreation.
 Finally, we are making moves to protect and preserve the lands millions of people have regarded as places of escape.
 Not only will the bill boost the environment, but local economies as well by making jobs available for many.